-December 5.
-Hong Kong is only open to visitors from Mainland China, Taiwan and Macao.
-Visitors arriving from other countries will not be allowed entry.
+Hong Kong is only open to visitors who have been in Mainland China, Taiwan or Macao for 14 days or more.
+Tourism from other countries remains banned.

 Hong Kong remains close to tourism.
 The reopening date has not been announced yet and plenty of authorities have mentioned “some point in 2021” as a possible reopening date.

 According to Secretary for Commerce and Economic Development Edward Yau revisits, a Hong Kong-Singapore travel bubble is unlikely for now since the cities are currently fighting the 4th wave of COVID-19.